Skip to content

 The former Rock Life assurance at 15 New Bridge Street

 The 1838 street view by Tallis shows two ordinary terraced houses, just south of the Bridewell Gatehouse.
 That location is shown in Goad’s 1886 Insurance Atlas (vol II) as the Rock Life Assurance office.
 The Rock Life Assurance company was one of the earlier life insurers in Britain, having been established in 1806.
-According to Anglo-American Life Insurance, 1800-1914 (Volume 1) Rock Life Assurance was an early adopter of with-profits policies and a pioneer in relying on an in-house actuary, a certain William Frend.
+According to Anglo-American Life Insurance, 1800-1914 (Volume 1) Rock Life Assurance was an early adopter of with-profits policies and a pioneer in relying on an in-house actuary, William Frend.
 On-line sources such as a 1825 policy document have its address as New Bridge Street and does an advertising poster of 1882.

 1 thought on “Rock Life Assurance”